 Stories From the Front

 Stories From the Front tells the personal stories of people who have experienced mental ill-health, carers and mental health professionals.
-It was performed in the Iontas Theatre Castleblayney on Thursday 23 April @ 7pm in conjunction with the launch of the book, World Within Walls: From Asylum to Contemporay Mental Health Services.
+It was performed in the Iontas Theatre Castleblayney on Thursday 23 April @ 7 pm in conjunction with the launch of the book, World Within Walls: From Asylum to Contemporary Mental Health Services.

 Book Launch - World Within Walls: From Asylum to Contemporary Mental Health Service

-World Within Walls: From Asylum to Contemporary Mental Health Service was officially launched by Professor Brendan Kelly, Associate Clinical Professor of Psychiatry Mater Misericordiae University Hospital and historian of Irish psychiatry at special event in the Iontas Theatre, Castleblayney on Thursday 23rd April, 2015.
+World Within Walls: From Asylum to Contemporary Mental Health Service was officially launched by Professor Brendan Kelly, Associate Clinical Professor of Psychiatry Mater Misericordiae University Hospital and historian of Irish psychiatry at a special event in the Iontas Theatre, Castleblayney on Thursday 23rd April 2015.

 This new book traces the history and evolution of St. Davnet's Hospital, Monaghan from District Asylum in 1869 to its current role as a modern community mental health campus.
 World Within Walls recalls the history of St. Davnet's through the hospital's rich archival documents and the personal stories and memories of people connected to it.
 A number of people contributed to this narrative, including, staff, carers, individuals who experienced mental ill-health and those with family ties to the hospital.